 Figure 2 shows the viscosity curve of the already mentioned samples.
 Both samples were measured at 37 °C to simulate their behavior on skin.
 The viscosity values of the skin cream are higher during the whole measuring process.
 At the beginning, at lower shear rates, the difference is quite clear but it decreases with increasing shear rates (see table 1).
 It can therefore be expected that the difference in spreadability of the cream and lotion decreases with increasing shear stress.

-By determining rheological parameters, it is possible to evaluate the applicative behavior of cosmetic creams and body lotions.
+With rheology it is possible to evaluate the applicative behavior of cosmetic creams and body lotions.
 Measurements in oscillation are ideal for describing the structural properties of samples.
 These correlate with the skin feel when applied.
 By using viscosity curves it is possible to evaluate the flow behavior and spreadability of samples.

 The best choice for this task is a rheometer which provides both rotational and oscillatory measurements.
 With these kinds of measuring devices, samples for both quality control and research can be tested and evaluated within a short time.